martinavelkovska/Starvey/README.md

 Open the app in your browser at http://localhost:3000.

 Usage
-HR managers can log in to the application, create new surveys, and define survey questions.
+HR managers can  create new surveys, and define survey questions.
 After the survey is published, employees will receive the link to complete the survey.
 Once responses are collected, HR managers can review the feedback, including sentiment analysis results.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.